Here's where to find fireworks around the New Orleans metro area.

 Bogue Falaya Park

-This fun, family event includes patriotic music and fireworks at Bogue Falaya Park, 213 Park Drive, in downtown Covington.
-Kid’s activities begin at 6 p.m.
-Live music will begin playing at 7 p.m.
+This fun, family event includes patriotic music and fireworks at Bogue Falaya Park in downtown Covington.
+Festivities begin at 6:30 p.m.
+Attendees will an exciting fireworks display beginning at dusk (approximately 8:45 pm).
 Free for kids are face painting and balloon twisting, and concessions will be available for purchase.
+You can also join in the 2nd annual Hot Dog Eating Challenge, starting at 7:30 p.m.
 Attendees are welcome to bring their own chairs and picnic.
 This event is free and open to the public.

 Happy 3rd of July